chrisharrison/php-array-of/README.md

 ### Permissible types ###

 Only PHP [scalars](http://php.net/manual/en/function.is-scalar.php) and objects can be members of an `ArrayOf`.
 So no `callable`s and no `array`s.

+### Immutability ###

+`ArrayOf`s are mutable.
+This library provides the capability to define immutable objects in the form of `ImmutableArrayOf`s.
+These objects extend from `ArrayOf` and work in the same way except after the initial instantiation, no further changes can be made to the object.
+If you try to perform a write operation (e.g. `unset`) on it, an exception will be thrown.
+All of the scalar types are also provided in immutable form:

+* `ImmutableArrayOfInteger`
+* `ImmutableArrayOfFloat`
+* `ImmutableArrayOfString`
+* `ImmutableArrayOfBoolean`